 A contingency plan for a disaster includes streamlining safety initiatives, communicating with employees and headlining crisis management efforts.
 Beyond this, organizations have a duty to protect their workers’ safety while on the job.
-The Occupational Safety and Health Act (OSH Act) requires that companies provide an environment free from hazards that can cause death or physical harm.
+The Occupational Safety and Health Act (OSHA Act) requires that companies provide an environment free from hazards that can cause death or physical harm.
 HR’s role is to ensure that the organization could overcome the challenges of a crisis and prevail.

 HR’s Disaster Planning Duties and Roles

 HR aims to orchestrate a successful crisis management strategy, including emergency responses, disaster planning and recovery, risk management, communications and business continuity.
 If HR prepares for the worst-case scenario, all situations should be manageable.
 The following are duties that HR can perform to better prepare for disasters:

 - Engage in scenario disaster planning by developing defenses against potential hazards, and implement a crisis management team.